We believe that specialist higher education is best delivered:

 To realise this ambitious expansion, LCCM became an approved institution of The Open University and redeveloped its site on 235 Union Street into the Music Box, a brand new purpose-built creative campus at the heart of London’s cultural Southbank.
 In 2015 it redesigned its BMus to take full advantage of its new facilities and adapted its one year music provision into two distinct Cert HE programmes.

-We realised that LCCM was uniquely placed to apply its innovative approach to specialist higher education to two new subjects.
+We realised that LCCM was uniquely placed to apply its innovative approach to specialist higher education to new subjects.
 More importantly we believed that students on all of our degrees would be better educated and more employable if they collaborated together throughout their studies.

 Work began on the development of the first degree for professional authors entitled “BA (Hons) Creative and Professional Writing” with a focus on how the written word was used across all formats, channels and platforms.